In this guide

 - When do F1 race prediction markets resolve?

-- Race markets settle according to the authoritative race outcome published on fia.com, ordinarily within 120 minutes following the final lap.
+- Race markets settle according to the authoritative race outcome published by fia.com, ordinarily within 2 hours following the conclusion of the race.

 - What happens if a race is cancelled or red-flagged?

-- Markets conclude based on FIA official documentation.
-Should the race distance fall short of 75% completion, certain markets may be nullified — consult individual market specifications for clarification.
+- Settlement follows official FIA determinations.
+Should the race distance fall short of 75% completion, certain markets may be cancelled — consult individual market specifications for details.

 - Are there F1 markets for each race on the calendar?

-- Absolutely — PolyGram publishes race winner markets for every Grand Prix event, ordinarily becoming available 1-2 weeks in advance of each weekend.
+- Absolutely — PolyGram publishes race winner markets for every Grand Prix event, normally becoming available 1-2 weeks prior to the weekend.